openharmony/docs/en/application-dev/reference/apis/js-apis-appAccount.md

 getOAuthToken(name: string, owner: string, authType: string): Promise&lt;string&gt;

-Obtains the OAuth access token of an app account based on the specified authentication type.
-This method uses a promise to return the result.
+Obtains the OAuth token of an app account based on the specified authentication type.
+This API uses a promise to return the result.

 **System capability**: SystemCapability.Account.AppAccount